huntdatacenter/docs/docs/service-desk/access-guides/reset-gauth.md

 ::: tip New or lost phone?

-Send us an [email](/contact) requesting a new Google Authenticator key.
+Follow these [instructions](/service-desk/user-orders/#google-authenticator-key-reset) to request a new Google Authenticator key.

 :::